Agricultural Benefits Program

 The Agricultural Benefit Program was established by the Board of Supervisors to mitigate losses to agricultural production, jobs, and our local economy resulting from renewable energy development on farmland in Imperial County.
 One of the target areas of the fund approved by the Board of Supervisors is education and scholarships for agricultural studies.

-The County will not be accepting or reviewing applications from students, but rather working with organizations to match qualifying scholarships.
+For the purposes of this program, the County will not be accepting or reviewing applications from students, but rather working with organizations to match qualifying scholarships.

 To participate, organizations must provide us with the following as soon as possible: